What does the application process look like?

 There are no definitive guidelines on the exact amount of time, but in our experience, over a month before or after means that you will either have to enter as a visitor and change your status over to a worker closer to the start date of your employment, or switch over to a visitor once your employment is nearing completion.
 Both processes are straightforward, and we can advise of the exact procedure on a case-by-case basis.
 Most visitors are permitted to stay in Canada, visa-free, for up to six months.

 Our placement team works very hard to match you up with the best summer camp for you.
-In the rare case that you are not happy with the camp/position you are offered please notify NYQUEST within one week after your placement is organized and let us know why it does not meet your needs.
+In the rare case that you are not happy with the camp/position you are offered, please notify Nyquest Camp Canada within one week after your placement and we will work with you to find a more suitable camp or position.

 Yes.
 Your time off will depend on the camp you work at and the position you hold at camp.
 Most camps provide a 24 hour block of time off each week to every staff.
 Other camps provide 2-4 days off in a row every few weeks.